retroglot/ALT-Notebook/⛨ Articles/2013 - A Case Study on Spotify - Exploring Perceptions of the Music Streaming Service.md

 # A Case Study on Spotify: Exploring Perceptions of the Music Streaming Service

-Kate Swanson
+> KATE SWANSON

+> KATE SWANSON is a recent graduate from the School of Public and Environmental Affairs at Indiana University with a degree in Arts Management.
+She has had diverse experience working in the music industry.
+From internships at a music publicity company and a booking agency, to working as a publicist and event consultant for a start-up music festival, Kate brings a unique perspective to the discussion of digitization and new music streaming technology.
+She currently resides in Chicago, Illinois and is working as a production assistant on the television show Judge Mathis.

-The MEIEA Journal occasionally features outstanding student papers.
+> The MEIEA Journal occasionally features outstanding student papers.
 This undergraduate research paper was written by Kate Swanson, a recent graduate of Indiana University.

 # Abstract